Distributive justice: Outcomes

 Recent research has introduced probabilistic models, such as the Boltzmann Fair Division, which apply statistical and thermodynamic principles to the allocation of resources in society.
 These models provide a flexible and unbiased approach to distributive justice, allowing parameters to be tuned for equality, merit, or need.
 The Boltzmann fair division framework has been shown to bridge classical theories and practical policy applications, enabling fair and efficient distributions across diverse settings.

 Distributive justice also affects organizational performance when efficiency and productivity are involved.
 Improving perceptions of justice increases performance.
 Organizational citizenship behaviors (OCBs) are employee actions in support of the organization that are outside the scope of their job description.
 Such behaviors depend on the degree to which an organization is perceived to be distributively just.
 As organizational actions and decisions are perceived as more just, employees are more likely to engage in OCBs.
 Perceptions of distributive justice are also strongly related to the withdrawal of employees from the organization.

+Perceived fairness in the distribution of shared resources has also been proposed as a condition for sustained cooperation in commons institutions.